sjnims/raspberry-pi-weather-display/README.md

-# E‑Ink Weather Display — Final Polished Version
+# Raspberry Pi E‑Ink Weather Display

 A self‑contained Python 3 application that turns a **Raspberry Pi Zero 2 W** and a **Waveshare 10.3″ IT8951 e‑paper HAT** into an ultra‑low‑power framed weather dashboard.